margo/specification/system-design/margo-overview/technical-lexicon.md

 #### Application

-An application is a collection of one, or more, [Workloads](#workload) bundled together in an [application package](../app-interoperability/application-package-definition.md).
+An application is a collection of one, or more, [Components](#component), as defined by an Application Description, and bundled within an [application package](#application-package).

+#### Application Package

+An Application Package is used to distribute an [application](#application).
+According the [specification](../app-interoperability/application-package-definition.md), it is a folder in a Git repository referenced by URL, which contains the Application Description (that refers to contained and deployable Components) as well as associated resources (e.g., icons).

 #### Component

-A Component is a piece of software tailored to run within a customer's environment on a [Edge Compute Device](#edge-compute-device).
-A Component within Margo consists of a description file, manifest(s), along with one or more source code containers.
+A Component is a piece of software tailored to be deployed within a customer's environment on an [Edge Compute Device](#edge-compute-device).
-Supported Component manifests include:
+Currently Margo-supported components are:

 - Helm Chart
-- Compose file
+- Compose Archive

 #### Workload